MV Glenachulish

 MV Glenachulish is a ferry operating a summer service between Glenelg, on the Scottish mainland, and Kylerhea, on the Isle of Skye.
 Built in 1969, she is the last manually operated steel turntable ferry in the world.
+The route avoids the 36 mi road journey via the Skye Bridge.

 History

-Glenachulish was built at Ailsa Shipbuilding Company in Troon in 1969.
+Glenachulish was built at the now-defunct Ailsa Shipbuilding Company in Troon in 1969.
 She is named after Glenachulish, a glen and hamlet near South Ballachulish.

 In 2006, Murdo Mackenzie, the owner of the ferry, was planning to retire.
 A community interest company was formed by local residents to buy the ferry and run the service.

 In 2008, the ferry was featured in the film Made of Honour.